iconify/documentation/documents/pages/api/css.md

 - `[prop]pseudoSelector` or `[prop]pseudo`, `[type]boolean`.
 Set it to `true` if selector for icon is a pseudo-selector, such as `[str].icon--{prefix}--{name}::after`.
 - `[prop]varName` or `[prop]var`.
 Name for variable to use for icon, defaults to `[str]svg` for monotone icons, `null` for icons with palette.
 Set to `null` to disable.
 - `[prop]forceSquare` or `[prop]square`, `[type]boolean`.
 Forces icon to have width of `[num]1em`.
+- `[prop]color`.
+Sets color for monotone icons.
+Also renders icons as background images.
 - `[prop]mode`: `[str]mask` or `[str]background`.
 Forces icon to render as mask image or background image.
 If not set, mode will be detected from icon content: icons that contain `[prop]currentColor` will be rendered as mask image, other icons as background image.
 - `[prop]format`.
 Stylesheet formatting option.
 Matches options used in Sass.
 Supported values: `[str]expanded`, `[str]compact`, `[str]compressed`.